Hellinus/hellinus.github.io_/_posts/Game Design/Notes/2025/2025-10-14-#fff An Architectural Approach to Level Design - Chapter 5 - Communicating through Environment Art.md

 Good principles of visual communication are vital not only for the aesthetic quality of each symbol, but also to make them stand out from other, non-symbolic pieces of environment art.

 #### Basic Color Theory
+Color is a vital tool for communicating with the player.

+> Reasons:
+> - the ways in which colors relate to one another
+> - the emotional or metaphorical associations colors carry

+Color models for understanding color.
+1. Hue, saturation, and brightness (HSB) model
+2. Additive color model and the subtractive model

+Additive color is based on primary colors of red, blue, and green.

+The subtractive model is based on two different sets of primary colors: red, yellow, and blue (RYB), or cyan, magenta, and yellow (CMY).

 #### Contrast